Related FAQ: ACR7000 Controller differences to ACR9000

 For ACR programmers new to Parker Motion Manager (PMM), many improvements have been implemented.
 Layout is similar in terms of having a connection, configuration wizard, program editor, status panels.
 This summary is a brief synopsis of major differences between the two development packages.

-PMM will be expanded in the future to support the IPA (single axis servo drive controller) but will not support ACR9000 (multi-axis controller).
-The latter isn't possible as the ACR9000 had many options (usb, serial, CANopen, EthernetPowerlink) that would be too large an undertaking.
-A new product is in development for 9000 applications; contact your local Parker ATC distributor.
+PMM supports the variants of the ACR7000 line, and the IPA (single axis servo drive controller) but does not support ACR9000 (multi-axis controller).
+The latter isn't possible as the ACR9000 had many options (usb, serial, CANopen, EthernetPowerlink) that are not implemented in PMM.

 1. Both use ComACRserver which is installed with PMM or ACR-View6.
 If users have developed PC interfaces to the ACR9000 or IPA, these will work the same with the ACR7000.